TancsicsGergely/VTU-Discord-Bot/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Create a report to help us improve the quality of VTU Discord Bot
-title: Explain the but there.
+title: Explain the bug there.
 labels: bug
 assignees: TancsicsGergely